 Aggressive tax planning

 When companies use aggressive tax planning, the risks increase that the company’s and owners’ credibility is negatively impacted.
 Aggressive tax planning also entails an increased financial risk, which can affect the value of the company negatively.
-These are the main reasons why the Ethical Council and the AP Funds get involved in the tax issue.
+These are the main reasons why the Council on Ethics and the AP Funds get involved in the tax issue.
 Further risks of aggressive tax planning include:

 - It can lead to tax legislation becoming more stringent so as to strongly reduce the company’s future profits after tax.